-- a) Short term recovery programs: Short term livelihood measures, loans, assistance/ aid/ grant Long term recovery program: Sustainable livelihoods. - b) At ward level, WDMC is expected to facilitate/support and supplement the concerned Department/ agency (such as SMC/ DMC) in executing recovery programs planned at the city and district level.
+Short term recovery programs: Short term livelihood measures, loans, assistance/aid/grant a) b) Long term recovery program: Sustainable livelihoods.

+At ward level, WDMC would facilitate/support and supplement the concerned Department/ agency (such as SMC/ DMC) in executing recovery programs planned at city and district level.
+These recovery programmes may be designed under the guidance of SMC, DM Cell Shimla, concerned departments, keeping in view of the local requirements and their livelihood issues.